tlberglund/theological-examination/exam.md

 3. Why was it necessary that the Mediator be fully human as well as fully divine?
 4. Distinguish between the humiliation and exaltation of Christ.
 5. **Support from Scripture that Christ shed His blood only for the elect and truly accomplished their salvation.**

+"Only for the elect" is substantially a systematic argument.
+Scripture speaks of Christ doing redeeming work on the cross, and we conclude that such redeeming work applies only to those who are actually saved, since effecting potential salvation for everyone is no work at all.

+[John 6:37](http://www.esvbible.org/John+6%3A37/): all the Father gives me will come to me.
+[Eph 1:4-8](http://www.esvbible.org/Ephesians+1%3A4-8/): predestined to be redeemed.
+[1 Tim 4:10](http://www.esvbible.org/1+Timothy+4%3A10/): savior of all people, especially those who believe

-6. **What is correct or incorrect about “the free offer of the Gospel?”**
+6. **What is correct or incorrect about "the free offer of the Gospel?"**
+It is correct to offer the Gospel freely to all human beings.
+One cannot point to a random human and say, "Jesus died for you," but one can call that person to repent and believe in Christ.

 7. **Are you in agreement with the doctrine of particular redemption?
 (Limited atonement.)**
+Yes.

 ### Chapter 9: Free Will

 1. **Under what circumstances is man free and in what sense not free?**
+Man is free to do what he wants.
+Man is not free to do other than what God has ordained.

 2. Distinguish between free will and moral responsibility.
 3. What does Scripture teach concerning Total Inability?
 4. How is man's will involved in coming to salvation?
 5. **Cite the Five Points of Calvinism and give an explanation of each.
 (TULIP)**
+* Total Deprvaity: no part of the human person is unaffected by sin
+* Unconditional Election: God chooses those whom he would save apart from any merit in those people
+* Limited Atonement: the saving work of Christ applies specifically to the Elect
+* Irresitible Grace: once God calls a sinner, that sinner always responds
+* Persevereance of the Saints: once God makes a person spiritually alive, that person cannot spiritually die again

 6. **Are you personally committed to the doctrine of Total Inability?**
+Yes.

 ### Chapter 10 -- Effectual Calling

 1. Distinguish between the general call of the gospel and effectual calling.
 2. **Who are the subjects (initiator) of effectual calling?
 Who are the objects of?**
+The Father, the Son, and the Spirit are the subjects.
+The objects are elect sinners.

 3. What means does God use in calling His own unto Himself?
 4. State the ordo salutis as you understand it.
 (Calling, Regeneration, Justification, Sanctification, Glorification); Romans 8: 28-29.
 5. **Are you committed to the doctrine of irresistible grace?**
+Yes.

 ### Chapter 11: Justification